MicrosoftDocs/PowerShell-Docs/reference/5.1/ISE/Get-IseSnippet.md

 ## INPUTS

+### None

+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.IO.FileInfo

-This cmdlet returns a file object that represents the snippet file.
+This cmdlet returns a file object representing the snippet file.

 ## NOTES

-* The `New-IseSnippet` cmdlet stores new user-created snippets in unsigned .ps1xml files.
+- The `New-IseSnippet` cmdlet stores new user-created snippets in unsigned .ps1xml files.
 As such, Windows PowerShell cannot add them to a session in which the execution policy is **AllSigned** or **Restricted**.
 In a **Restricted** or **AllSigned** session, you can create, get, and import unsigned user-created snippets, but you cannot use them in the session.